gruevyhat/travgen/README.md

-Travgen 0.0.5
+Travgen 0.0.6
 =============

 A (partial) character generation script for Mongoose Traveller.
 Generate a character with a random name, gender, UPP, ethnicity, planet of origin, and career path.
 MGT books are still required for generation of skills, events, and the fleshing out of other details.
+The scripts also provide functionality for animal generation, UPP generation, and generic dice rolling.

 Usage